typedb/typedb-driver-examples/finance/grc.fraudDetection_web/README.md

 #### Attributes

-The bookstore schema has the following attributes:
+The schema has the following attributes:

 - name (string)
 - first_name (string)